Constraints on light dark matter from primordial black hole evaporation at dark matter direct detection experiments: Introduction

 We compute the expected DM flux and recoil spectra for a wide range of PBH masses.
 Importantly, we consider two scenarios for the PBH mass ranges.
 The first scenario corresponds to partially evaporating PBHs with $M_{\rm PBH}\in[9\times10^{14},\,10^{16}]\,\mathrm{g}$, which yields an ongoing local flux at Earth.
 The second one corresponds to fully evaporated PBHs with $M_{\rm PBH}<6\times10^{14}\,\mathrm{g}$, whose past emission may contribute to a relic DM background today.
+We only consider the monochromatic mass distribution at the production of PBHs in our work.
+Other types of mass distribution have been studied in Refs.~\cite{Carr:2017jsz,Bernal:2022swt}.
+For the second scenario, we further investigate the impact of PBH evolution for those with lifetimes shorter than the age of the Universe.
 By comparing the predicted event spectra in both scenarios with the null results from three state-of-the-art DD experiments, we derive stringent exclusion limits on the scattering cross section as a function of light DM mass.
 We further convert these bounds into updated constraints on the fraction of DM composed of PBHs today $f_{\rm PBH}$ and the initial PBH abundance parameter $\beta'_{\rm PBH}$ for partially and fully evaporated PBHs, respectively.
 Our results significantly improve the previously constraints on the PBHBDM parameter space and highlight the complementarity of cosmological bounds and DD searches in probing such non-standard DM scenarios.

 This paper is organized as follows.
 In Sec.~\ref{sec:PBHBDM}, we introduce the PBH evaporation mechanism and compute the resulting DM flux from PBH evaporation.
 The attenuation effect from Earth matter is also discussed.
 We calculate the predicted events of PBHBDM in Sec.~\ref{sec:scattering} and obtain the constraints from the latest data in DM DD experiments in Sec.~\ref{sec:results}.
 In Sec.~\ref{sec:evolution} we discuss the scenario of mass evolution of PBHs during evaporation.
 We summarize our main conclusions in Sec.~\ref{sec:conclusions}.